tinygrad/tinygrad/docs/quickstart.md

 This guide assumes no prior knowledge of pytorch or any other deep learning framework, but does assume some basic knowledge of neural networks.
 It is intended to be a very quick overview of the high level API that tinygrad provides.

-This guide is also structured as a tutorial which at the end of it you will have a working model that can classify handwritten digits.
+This guide is also structured as a tutorial and at the end of it you will have a working model that can classify handwritten digits.

 We need some imports to get started: